lifebit-ai/templates/inst/templates/nextflow/CONTRIBUTING.md

 ## Nextflow-specific process

-Some specifications to make Nextflow pipelines structure standard across the organization.
+Some specifications to make Nextflow pipelines structure standard across the organisation.

 * Tool/software dependency of a pipeline are handled by combination of conda and docker (`env.yml` + `Dockerfile`)
 * Try to make the tool versions very specific in `env.yml` file.
 Ex - `samtools==1.12`